syedumerahmedcode/linkedlist/readme.md

 - TODO: Add a diagram representing linked list in memory.

-# Creation of a singly linked list
+# Creation - singly linked list

 The creation of a singly linked list follows the following pseudo code:

 - TODO: Add a diagram representing creation of singly linked list.

-# Insertion to Linked List in memory
+# Insertion - Linked List in memory

 The following three variations are  possible for insertion in a singly linked list: